MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Touch an object to select and highlight it.
 Touching the screen in an empty region will de-select.
 If you have selected an object and you need to select something else, simply touch the object in question, there is no need to de-select first.
 A double tap on an object will start [Multiselect mode](../en/Multiselect.md).

 Note that if you try to select an object and Vespucci determines that the selection could mean multiple objects (such as a node on a way or other overlapping objects) it will present a selection menu: Tap the object you wish to select and the object is selected.

-The selected objects are highlighted in yellow.
+Selected objects are indicated through a thin yellow border.
+The yellow border may be hard to spot, depending on map background and zoom factor.
+Once a selection has been made, you will see a notification confirming the selection.

 You can also use menu items: For further information see [Node selected](../en/Node%20selected.md) and [Way selected](../en/Way%20selected.md).